smaclell/smaclell.github.io/_posts/2015-01-08-introdution-to-dependency-injection.md

 Most Containers provide mechanisms for registering your types based on conventions so you do not need to configure everything by hand.
-For example register all classes implementing a similar interface name, i.e. ``Foo`` would be registered for ``IFoo``.
+You can register all classes implementing a similar interface name, i.e. ``Foo`` would be registered for ``IFoo``.
 This is cool for people who like conventions over configuration, but can be too much magic other people.
 We use this approach and only configure classes which violate our simple conventions.

-Perhaps the greatest benefit how they integrate with various frameworks.
+Perhaps the greatest benefit is how they integrate with various frameworks.
 Containers often have shortcuts to hook into popular web frameworks, like ASP.NET MVC or Nancy.
 The framework can use the Container to resolve types it needs.
-We use this to create Controllers and automatically inject thier dependencies.
+We use this to create Controllers and automatically inject their dependencies.
 This lets you use Dependency Injection while decoupling your code from the Container itself.
-Everything fits together as if by magic.
+Everything magically fits together.

 The larger our applications become the more benefit we get from using Dependency Injection Containers.
 We no longer worry about how we are going to wire our classes together.
 Instead, we can